Serving McLean VA Youth Since 1954

 MATCH FORMAT:

-• House matches are allocated 60 minutes to accommodate 3 full sets.
-Select matches are allocated 90 minutes to accommodate 5 full sets.
+• House matches are allocated 60 minutes to accommodate 3 sets.
+Select matches are allocated 90 minutes to accommodate 5 sets.
 For league standings, the winner of a regular season match is the team that wins the most sets during the allotted time.

 • During the regular season, all 3 sets or 5 sets of the match are played, regardless of how many sets each team wins.
 During playoffs, all matches are best 2-of-3 with the decisive third set played only if both teams have won one set.